camel-chased/cls.js/README.md

 // or with array - array can be dynamically generated var Ext = cls.extend([MyClass,Second]);

-// or something like this - but this way is the worst way because you loose flexibility
+// or something like this
-// an workaround for this(flexibility problem) is cls.getSingleClass("Ext") to retrieve
-// only "EXt" class itself without inheriting anything var Ext = MyClass.extend(cls.class("Ext",function(){
+var Ext = MyClass.extend(cls.class("Ext",function(){
   return {
     // code for Extension here
   };
 }));
+// when you want to use only Ext class without inherited methods use cls.getSingleClass("Ext");

 // it is always better to store functionality in variables so you can reuse them var Ext = cls.class("Ext",function(){
   return {